-STREET, ROAD or HIGHWAY -- Includes street, avenue, boulevard, road, highway, freeway, parkway, lane, viaduct, alley, or any other ways used or intended to be used by vehicular traffic or pedestrians whether public or private which are identified on the legally adopted Township street or highway plan or the official map together with all necessary appurtenances, including bridges, rights-of-way and traffic control improvements.
+STREET, ROAD or HIGHWAY [Amended 12-10-2018 by Ord.
+No. 2018-004] - Includes street, avenue, boulevard, road, highway, freeway, parkway, lane, viaduct, alley, or any other ways used or intended to be used by vehicular traffic or pedestrians whether public or private which are identified on the legally adopted Township street or highway plan or the Official Map together with all necessary appurtenances, including bridges, rights-of-way and traffic control improvements.
 The term shall not include the interstate highway system.

-- A. EXPRESSWAY -- Highways designed for large volumes of high-speed traffic with access limited to grade separated intersections. - B. LOCAL ACCESS STREETS -- Those used primarily to provide access to abutting properties. - C. COLLECTOR STREETS -- Streets which give minimal emphasis to travel mobility, which are characterized by low travel speeds, full land access, neighborhood penetration, and which serve minor traffic generators such as local elementary schools, small individual industrial plants, offices, commercial facilities and warehouses not served by principal or minor arterials.
+- A. EXPRESSWAY -- Highways designed for large volumes of high-speed traffic with access limited to grade-separated intersections. - B. ARTERIAL -- Those serving large volumes of comparatively high-speed and longdistance traffic, and includes facilities classified as main and secondary highways by the Pennsylvania Department of Transportation. - C. COLLECTOR -- Streets which give minimal emphasis to travel mobility; are characterized by low travel speeds, full land access, neighborhood penetration; and serve minor traffic generators such as local elementary schools, small individual industrial plants, offices, commercial facilities and warehouses not served by arterials.
+Collector streets arc further classified as minor or major.

-- D. ARTERIAL STREETS -- Those serving large volumes of comparatively high-speed and long-distance traffic, and include facilities classified as main and secondary highways by the Pennsylvania Department of Transportation. - E. MARGINAL ACCESS STREETS -- Minor streets, parallel and adjacent to arterial streets, providing access to abutting properties and control of intersections with the arterial street. - F. CUL-DE-SAC -- A minor street intersecting another street at one end and terminated at the other by a vehicular turnaround.
+- D. LOCAL ACCESS -- Those used primarily to provide access to abutting properties. - E. MARGINAL ACCESS -- Minor streets, parallel and adjacent to arterial streets providing access to abutting properties and control of intersections with the arterial street. - F. CUL-DE-SAC -- A minor street intersecting another street at one end terminated at the other by a vehicular turnaround.

-STRUCTURE -- Any man-made object having an ascertainable stationary location on or in land or water, whether or not affixed to the land.
+STRUCTURE - Any man-made object having an ascertainable stationary location on or in land or water, whether or not affixed to the land.

-SUBDIVISION -- The division or redivision of a lot, tract or parcel of land by any means into two or more lots, tracts, parcels or other divisions of land including changes in existing lot lines for the purpose, whether immediate or future, of lease, partition by the court for distribution to heirs or devisees, transfer of ownership or building or lot development; provided, however, that the subdivision by lease of land for agricultural purposes into parcels of more than 10 acres, not involving any new street or easement, access, or any residential dwelling, shall be exempted.
+SUBDIVISION - The division or redivision of a lot, tract or parcel of land by any means into two or more lots, tracts, parcels or other divisions of land, including changes in existing lot lines for the purpose, whether immediate or future, of lease, partition by the court for distribution to heirs or devisees, transfer of ownership or building or lot development; provided, however, that the subdivision by lease of land for agricultural purposes into parcels of more than 10 acres, not involving any new street or easement, access, or any residential dwelling, shall be exempted.

-SUBSTANTIALLY COMPLETED -- Where, in the judgment of the Township Engineer, at least 90% (based on the cost of the required improvements for which financial security was posted pursuant to the requirements of this chapter) of those improvements required as a condition for final approval have been completed in accordance with the approved plan, so that the project will be able to be used, occupied or operated for its intended use.
+SUBSTANTIALLY COMPLETED - Where, in the judgment of the Township Engineer, at least 90% (based on the cost of the required improvements for which financial security was posted pursuant to the requirements of this chapter) of those improvements required as a condition for final approval have been completed in accordance with the approved plan, so that the project will be able to be used, occupied or operated for its intended use.

-SURVEYOR -- A licensed surveyor registered by the Commonwealth of Pennsylvania.
+SURVEYOR - A licensed surveyor registered by the Commonwealth of Pennsylvania.

-SWALE -- A low-lying stretch of land characterized as a depression used to carry surface water runoff.
+SWALE - A low-lying stretch of land characterized as a depression used to carry surface water runoff.

-TOPSOIL -- Surface soils and subsurface soils which normally are fertile soils and soil material, ordinarily rich in organic matter or humus debris.
+TOPSOIL - Surface soils and subsurface soils which normally are fertile soils and soil material, ordinarily rich in organic matter or humus debris.
 Topsoil is usually found in the uppermost soil layer called the A Horizon.

-UNDEVELOPED LAND -- Any lot, tract or parcel of land which has not been graded or in any other manner improved.
+UNDEVELOPED LAND - Any lot, tract or parcel of land which has not been graded or in any other manner improved.

-UNIT -- A part of the property, structure or building designed or intended for any type of independent use, which has direct exit to a public street or way, or to an easement or right-of-way leading to a public street or way, and includes a proportionate undivided interest in the common elements, which is assigned to the property, structure or building.
+UNIT - A part of the property, structure or building designed or intended for any type of independent use, which has direct exit to a public street or way, or to an easement or right-of-way leading to a public street or way, and includes a proportionate undivided interest in the common elements, which is assigned to the property, structure or building.